Azure/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/models/serialization/additionalProperties.md

-# Should generate deserializer for additional properties
+# Should generate serializer for additional properties

 ## TypeSpec